tomhohenstein/tomhohenstein.github.io/_posts/2015-01-04-Timeline-JS.md

 ---
 layout: post
 title: Timeline JS
+excerpt: Learn to use Timeline JS via iframe
 background: background-lavender
 featured: true
 tags: [[timline-js, javascript]]
 ---
 [Timeline JS](http://timeline.knightlab.com/) is one of the easiest ways to create great looking timelines on the web.
 This post's goal is to create an easy timeline that I can add to my [about page](/about/).

 [Timeline JS](http://timeline.knightlab.com/) can be implemented using custom methods via JavaScript or via a simple iframe.
 To start with, I'm going to opt for the iframe method and let [Timeline JS](http://timeline.knightlab.com/) do the work for me.
 Hopefully, I'll update this later on but for right now, I am more interested in getting the timeline up and running.